 Input fields, textareas and select fields

 Input fields and text areas, or textboxes, are used to enter or edit text or numbers.
-Read more about textboxes in the UX Guidelines.

 Use when